Liver Cancer

 American Joint Committee on Cancer

+The TNM system classifies the cancer based on four main categories: tumor (T), node (N) and metastasis (M), as well as whether the tumor is observed to have entered blood vessels.
 The T category describes the size and location of the primary tumor.
 The N category indicates whether the lymph nodes show evidence of cancer cells.
-The number and location of these lymph nodes are important because they show how far the disease has spread.
 The M category describes metastasis (spread of cancer to another part of the body), if any.
 The grade describes how abnormal the cancer cells and tissue look under a microscope and how likely they are to grow and spread.

 Stage IV: The tumor(s) may be any size and has spread to regional lymph nodes and/or distant parts of the body.